Watcher Alerts

 • Supported attribute values: admin, read-only

-Use a TACACS+ server to maintain administrative access control instead of using the Analytics Node local database, however, it is a best practice to keep the local database as the secondary authentication and authorization method in case the remote server becomes unavailable.
+Select a TACACS+ server to maintain administrative access control instead of using the Analytics Node local database.
+However, it is a best practice to keep the local database as the secondary authentication and authorization method in case the remote server becomes unavailable.

 DMF TACACS+ Configuration